db-berater/handling-lob-data/README.md

 	This folder contains demo scripts for the demonstration of how Microsoft SQL Server deals with ROW OVERFLOW DATA.
 + Folder 03 - LOB Data
    This folder contains all demo scripts for the demonstration of how Microsoft SQL Server deals with LOB DATA.
++ Folder 99 - Extended Events
+   This folder contains scripts for the creation of extended events which are used for the demos